LindseySully/streaming-04-multiple-consumers/README.md

     - In order to debug this kind of mistake you can use rabbitmqctl to print the messages_unacknowledged field:
         - `sudo rabbitmqctl list_queues name messages_ready messages_unacknowledged`

+# V3 Project

+## Getting Started

+1. Fork this starter repo into your GitHub.
+1. Clone your repo down to your machine.
+1. View / Command Palette - then Python: Select Interpreter
+1. Select your conda environment.

+## v3_emitter_of_tasks

+This program reads the CSV file declared in the constants and sends the tasks.
+It can also be determined if the user wants the RabbitMQ admin website to be prompted to open.

+1. Delcare Consants
+    - The program declares constant for the CSV file, host, and queue.
+1. offer_rabbitmq_admin_site
+    - Will offer the user to open the RabbitMQ admin website if the value is set to True.
+1. send_message
+    - This is the original send_message function.
+I left this in for the future if the function needs to be leveraged in future projects.
+This was chosen due to the Single Responsibility Principle.
+1. stream_csv_message
+    - Function that is called for v3.
+This reads the input file and sends each row as a message to the defined queue constant.

+## v3_listening_worker

+This program can be opened multiple times to use multiple workers.
+The program looks for the messages being sent and the worker processes the message and writes the received message to the csv file.

+1. callback
+    - define a callback function to be called when a message is received.
+    - csv.writer looks for the output_csv_file defined as a constant to write the received functions.
+1. main
+    - the primary function that continuously listens for task messages on a named queue.
+Consumes messages and may print out an error message if necessary or prints a message if the user interrupts a program.

 ## Reference

 - [RabbitMQ Tutorial - Work Queues](https://www.rabbitmq.com/tutorials/tutorial-two-python.html)